1. Introduction and Objectives

 4.2.
 Top-Level System Decomposition

-The system follows a frontend + dedicated backend architecture, where all business logic is handled by a Node.js backend instead of serverless functions.
+The system follows a frontend + dedicated backend architecture, where all business logic is managed by a Node.js backend instead of serverless functions.

 -